indimail/indimail-virtualdomains/.github/README-indimail.md

 mysql_host:mysql_user:mysql_pass:mysql_port
 ```

 You will use the first syntax when you have MySQL and IndiMail installed on the same host.
 You will use the second form when you have MySQL installed on a host different from the host on which you have installed IndiMail.
-The user mysql\_user needs to have certain privileges, which we will discuss under the section MySQL Privileges.
+The user <b>mysql\_user</b> needs to have certain privileges, which we will discuss under the section MySQL Privileges.

 ```
 $ sudo /bin/sh -c “localhost:indimail:abcdefgh:/var/run/mysqld/mysqld.sock >
     /etc/indimail/control/host.mysql
 ```

 Now we have everything ready.
-We can test the connection and also create all default IndiMail tables by running the install\_tables command.
+We can test the connection and also create all default IndiMail tables by running the [install_tables(8)](https://github.com/indimail/indimail-mta/wiki/install_tables.8) command.

 ```
 $ /usr/sbin/install_tables